 The soldiers carry not just items with them but emotional burdens as well.
 ‘The Things They Carried’ can be seen as a reference to the physical objects that each soldier valued and took with him but also as a reference to the burdens of war that each of them carried.
 Lieutenant Cross carries the burden of keeping his soldiers safe and after the death of one of his men realizes that the letters he was carrying from Martha were stopping him from fulfilling his duty.
 Soldiers carried the burdens of fear, loss, longing, and guilt with them throughout the fighting and in some cases for the rest of their lives.

 There are several important themes in The Things They Carried but if you had to answer the question of what is the Theme of The Things They Carried?
 The best answer would be the burdens we all carry.
 Burdens arise from emotions like guilt, love, ideas of courage, dedication to a group, and death.
 To deal with those burdens, acceptance and truth are important elements.
-The Things They Carried is a complex work of fiction, so if you need any help with any assignments about it then don't hesitate to use our online research paper writing service.
+The Things They Carried is a complex work of fiction, so if you need any help with assignments about it, don’t hesitate to use our service to do my Excel assignment for me.
 On the platform, you will find resources for homework help, experts in essay editing, and a lot more!